 The Temple of Garni is Armenia’s famous and well-preserved Greco-Roman Pagan temple built by King Tiridates I in 1AD to worship the sun god Mihr.
 It was also used as a summer house for royal families.

-The gorgeous Temple of Garni is located 30 minutes away from Yerevan in the village of Garni in the Kotayk region right on the edge of the mind-blowing gorge surrounded by the Gegham mountains.
+The gorgeous Temple of Garni is located 30 minutes away from Yerevan in the village of Garni in the Kotayk region.
+Situated on the edge of a breathtaking gorge surrounded by the Gegham mountains, Garni should be on everyone’s Armenia day trip list from Yerevan.

 Arzakan Hot Springs